 - 9.1.
 In most cases where an air quality assessment has been required for the application process, mitigation measures should also be specified by the applicant.
 This aims to ensure that the proposed development is sustainable and 'air quality neutral' as far as is practicable.
 All mitigation measures sought will be related to the scale of the impact of the development. - 9.2.
 There are various ways to mitigate air pollution emissions attributable to the construction and operational phases of a new development, and to reduce public exposure in areas where air quality is known to be poor.
-Mitigation measures can also be achieved through design solutions and the support of modal shifts through green networks. - 9.3.
+Mitigation measures can also be achieved through design solutions and the support of modal shifts through green networks.
+The use of greenspace and landscaping is encouraged as they can contribute to improvement of air quality. - 9.3.
 Mitigation of air quality impacts should be considered during the design stage of a development and evidence of this should be included in the air quality assessment. - 9.4 Mitigation measures can be broadly categorised as relating to: - Demolition and Construction phase impact management; - Operational phase impact management e.g. transport related, topographical and building design, energy/heating system design; and, - Planning agreements and conditions: where the Council seeks the provision of infrastructure, or air quality monitoring, or a financial contribution by a developer e.g. towards AQAP measures.